Pimachiowin Aki

 Outside site

 So far no exotic or invasive species have been reported in the World Heritage site but there is a risk that some invasive species that are already known from areas south of the site may eventually reach the site – and this risk is potentially amplified by climate change (State Party of Canada, 2016).
+Hyper abundant native species can also pose a potential threat to biodiversity and ecological processes.
+For example, Jack pine budworm is a native species whose cyclical infestation is part of the ongoing natural disturbance for this area.
+No pesticide treatment has been applied in the site and outbreaks are monitored closely (State Party of Canada, 2024).

 Hunting and trapping, Fishing, Harvesting & Controlling Aquatic Species